 The Payoff.
 The result of the conflict plays out, and the story ends.
 This is where you’ll see either the Hollywood Happy Ending, or further tension that introduces the sequel.

 Every story fits into this framework once you break it down.
-From your favorite movie to this example of what some think is the shortest example of a fully-formed story:
+From your favorite movie to this quote of what some think is the shortest example of a fully-formed story:

 For sale: baby shoes.
 Never worn.